-This course is taught in accordance with Pennsylvania College of Technology's (PCT) BCT103 (Construction Hand and Power Tools).
-Dual enrolled students can receive three (3) credit hours upon completion of this.
-This course is a Survey of hand and power tools typically used to perform construction work.
+This course is taught in accordance with Pennsylvania College of Technology's BCT103: Construction Hand and Power Tools.
+This course is a survey of hand and power tools typically used to perform construction work.
 Emphasis on the development of the skills needed to effectively perform layout, measurement, cutting, fastening, and finishing operations.
 Study also includes maintenance of tools and equipment, safe use of hand tools, and emerging tool technology.
 (1 Credit) Recommended grades: 10th

-\As a dual enrollment course, students must adhere to all Penn College NOW course expectations
+As a dual enrollment course, students must adhere to all Penn College NOW course expectations and demonstrate proficiency in reading.

-COURSE NAME I D.F.
-CREDIT L2 Construction Trades (91040) 1.3 2.0
+COURSE NAME D.F.
+CREDIT Penn College L2 Construction Trades (91040) 1.3 2.0 NOW DUAL ENROLLMENT